-What is the Drug & Alcohol Certificate?
+What is the Addiction & Recovery Counseling Certificate?

-Why is CAADE Accreditation important?
+Why is CCAPP Accreditation important?

-What do Drug & Alcohol Counselors do?
+What do Substance Use Disorder Counselors do?

-Drug & Alcohol counselors perform many duties of which the following are but a few: provide clinical evaluations, develop treatment plans, provide referrals, coordinate client-centered services, provide individual, group or family counseling and provide community education and outreach.
+Substance Use Disorder counselors perform many duties of which the following are but a few: provide clinical evaluations, develop treatment plans, provide referrals, coordinate client-centered services, provide individual, group or family counseling and provide community education and outreach.

 What kind of job can I get once I complete the program?

-Drug & Alcohol counselors work in variety arenas such as: inpatient and outpatient treatment programs, residential treatment programs, jail treatment programs, juvenile services, homeless programs, mental health services, harm reduction centered programs, maternal-child health programs, and senior services.
+Substance Use Disorder counselors work in variety arenas such as: inpatient and outpatient treatment programs, residential treatment programs, jail treatment programs, juvenile services, homeless programs, mental health services, harm reduction centered programs, maternal-child health programs, and senior services.

 How much will I earn in this career?